GSA/prototype-city-pairs-api/standards.md

 The URL path should follow this pattern if possible for a collection of items:
 (path)/{business_function}/{application_name}/{version}/{plural_noun}

-_Following this.
+_Following this with A URL Structure of: travel/citypairs/v0/airfares.
 See endpoint structure in /config/routes.js_

 The URL path for an individual item in this collection would default to:
 (path)/{business_function}/{application_name}/{version}/{plural_noun}/{identifier}

-_NOT following this yet_
+_Following this with a URL structure of: travel/citypairs/v0/airfares/:id.
+See endpoint structure in /config/routes.js__

 * The URL query string (e.g. `?year=2014`)
+_Following this with a URL structure of: travel/citypairs/v0/airfares?award_year=2015&origin_airport_abbrev=abq&destination_airport_abbrev=BWI.
+See endpoint structure in /config/routes.js__

 * HTTP headers (e.g. `X-Api-Key: my-key`)

-_Only using URL query string._
+_Not using HTTP heads for keys yet._

 ### Taxonomy
 If the API is intended to share data across the GSA enteprise or beyond, consider referencing the GSA Taxonomy.
 Contact GSA's Chief Data Officer for more information.

 _This is in progress.
-Intend for "travel" to be a taxonomy term of some kind._
+Intend for "travel" to be a taxonomy term._

 ### Versioning
 The recommended method of versioning APIs is to include a version number in the URL path.
 For example "/v1/".